 Until roughly the last decade, there were always people who longed for peace, from before Jesus of Nazareth and after Mohandas Gandhi.
+History documents many efforts to secure lasting peace.
 A successful effort could not be realistically mounted, however, because they lacked a "critical mass" of participants in several key ways.
-That has changed (Hand 2005f, 2011b).
+That has changed (Hand 2005f, 2011).

 First, the numbers of influential men who recognize that inclusion of women is critical to major positive social transformation has reached critical mass.
 This was perhaps most emphatically acknowledged in 2000 by United Nations Resolution 1325 which addressed the disproportionate and unique impact of armed conflict on women; recognized the under-valued and under-utilized contributions women make to conflict prevention, peacekeeping, conflict resolution and peace-building; and stressed the importance of women's equal and full participation as active agents in peace and security.
 U.N.
 Secretary General Kofi Annan has said, "There is no development strategy more beneficial to society as a whole - women and men alike - than the one which involves women as central players."